miguswong/MSDS531-Assignment-5/README.md

 	}
 ```

 If you would like to scrape other websites, the *urls* variable will need to be directly edited in main.go and recompiled.
+All ouputs are saved to the executable's current directory and will be named "item.jl".
+Please reference [item.jl](https://github.com/miguswong/MSDS531-Assignment-5/blob/main/item.jl) for an example of the expected output.

 ## Testing
 Unit testing was employed via Go's standard testing library to mainy test scraping functionality, ability to remove stopwords from any tags identified.